Establishing trust in automated reasoning: Introduction

 Like all social processes, scientific research builds on trust.
 In order to increase humanity's knowledge and understanding, scientists need to trust their colleagues, their institutions, their tools, and the scientific record.
 Moreover, science plays an increasingly important role in industry and public policy.
 Decision makers in these spheres must therefore be able to judge which of the scientific findings that matter for them are actually trustworthy.

-In addition to the trust-forming mechanisms present in all social relationships, the scientific method is built in particular on \emph{transparency} and \emph{independent critical inspection}, which serve to remove the inevitable mistakes and biases in individual contributions as they enter the scientific record.
-Ever since the beginnings of organized science in the 17th century, researchers are expected to put all facts supporting their conclusions on the table, and allow their peers to inspect them for accuracy, pertinence, completeness, and bias.
-Since the 1950s, critical inspection has been implemented as a formal process called \emph{peer review}, which is still widely regarded as a key criterion for trustworthy results.
+In addition to the trust-forming mechanisms present in social relationships, the scientific method is built in particular on \emph{transparency} and \emph{independent critical inspection}, which serve to remove mistakes and biases in individual contributions as they enter the scientific record.
+Ever since the beginnings of organized science in the 17th century, with the appearance of learned societies and the first scientific journals, researchers are expected to put all facts supporting their conclusions on the table, and allow their peers to inspect them for accuracy, pertinence, completeness, and bias.
+Since the 1950s, following a sharp increase in the number of researchers and the availability of photocopiers, critical inspection in the form of \emph{peer review} has become an integral part of the publication process {[}Spier 2002{]}.
+It is still widely regarded as a key criterion for trustworthy results.

-Over the last two decades, an unexpectedly large number of peer-reviewed findings across many scientific disciplines have been found to be irreproducible upon closer inspection.
+Over the last two decades, an unexpectedly large number of peer-reviewed findings across many scientific disciplines have been found to be irreproducible upon closer inspection {[}Baker 2016; Stodden et al. 2018; Colliard et al. 2022; Samuel and Mietchen 2024{]}.
 This so-called ``reproducibility crisis'' has shown that our practices for performing, publishing, reviewing, and interpreting scientific studies are no longer adequate in today's scientific research landscape, whose social, technological, and economic contexts have changed dramatically.
 Updating these processes is a major aspect of the nascent Open Science movement.

 The topic of this article is a particularly important recent change in research practices: the increasing use of automated reasoning.
 Computers and software have led to the development of completely new techniques for scientific investigation, and permitted existing ones to be applied at larger scales and by a much larger number of researchers.
-In the quantitative sciences, almost all of today's research critically relies on computational techniques, even when they are not the primary tool for investigation.
+In the quantitative sciences, almost all of today's research critically relies on computational techniques, even when they are not the primary tool for investigation {[}Hettrick et al. 2014; Nangia and Katz 2017{]}.
 Simulation, data analysis, and statistical inference have found their place in almost every researcher's toolbox.
-Machine learning techniques, currently under intense development, may well become equally ubiquitous in the near future.
+Machine learning techniques, currently under intense development, are likely to become equally ubiquitous in the near future.